adelgado/elm-prerender/README.md

 ## How it works

-Goes through folder, find elm files.
-If you want that file to be turned into a compiled output, then you need to have `view =` defining the output that you want it to have.
+elm-prerender goes through the input folder and looks for Elm files.
+To be turned into compiled output, file needs to have a `view =` defining the output.

 Either way, right now, if you're using the example folder, you need a `view : Html`.
 This is your entry point.
-This `Html` will be rendered as actual html into a file with the same name, but lowercase.
-E.g `Index.elm -> index.html`, `Blog.Index.elm` -> `blog/index.html`.
+This `Html` will be rendered as actual HTML into a file with the same name, but lowercase.
+E.g. `Index.elm -> index.html`, `Blog.Index.elm` -> `blog/index.html`.